mdom/txtnish/README.md

 txtnish timeline -S 'nick == "mdom" && msg ~ /#twtxt/'
 ```

-Which http backend to use.
-See documentation for the `http_backend`
-option for further details.

 # Configuration

 At startup txtnish checks for `~/.config/txtnish/config` exists and